10 Best Book Lights for Reading to Protect Your Eyes

 Which Book Light Should You Buy?

-For most people, I’d recommend the VAVOFO Rechargeable Reading Light at $9.99.
+For most readers, the VAVOFO Rechargeable Reading Light at $9.99 is the right call.
 It hits the sweet spot of price, features, and build quality.
 Nine color temperatures, nine brightness levels, USB rechargeable, and a solid clip.
-You can’t do better for under $10.
+There’s no better combination for under $10 — 15,800+ Amazon buyers agree.

-If you want the best value with the strongest eye protection features, grab the Eslas Book Light at $7.90.
-The amber 1600K mode and blue light filtering make it the best choice for dedicated nighttime readers.
+For the strongest eye protection at an even lower price, the Eslas Book Light at $7.90 is the standout.
+The amber 1600K mode and blue light filtering make it the best choice for dedicated nighttime readers who care about sleep quality.

 For travelers, the Vekkia Book Light Set at $17.99 with its travel case and 60-hour battery is the obvious choice.
-And if you want hands-free convenience, the Glocusent Neck Light at $18.68 is the best in its category with 80 hours of battery life.
+And for hands-free convenience, the Glocusent Neck Light at $18.68 is the best in its category with 80 hours of battery life and 94,000+ verified reviews.

 Frequently Asked Questions